What makes me me with Clients

 My approach with my clients….

-In a typical face to face consultation, I assess the individual’s general health, family and health history, any hereditary factors or illness, dietary and eating habits and hear about their digestive function, lifestyle and wellbeing needs.
-I look deeper than what you have been eating.
-This help really understand you.
+In a typical face to face consultation, I assess the individual’s general health, family and health history, any hereditary factors or illness, dietary needs, including eating habits and ask about digestive function, lifestyle and wellbeing.
+I look deeper than what you have been eating as I bring to my consultation years of working with people from a diverse range of backgrounds and circumstances.
+This help understand you.

-Comprehensive stool analysis – private clinics offer this – again this is a choice we can make together if we feel this will help
+Comprehensive stool analysis – private clinics offer this – again this is a choice we can make together and I work with other health professionals as agreed.